 Alcoholics Anonymous (AA) meetings can benefit anyone who thinks they might have a drinking problem and wants to become sober.
-Those who struggle with alcohol abuse or alcohol addiction can attend an AA meeting, and bond with other individuals in recovery who can empathize, motivate, and inspire them to stay sober.
+Those who struggle with substance abuse or alcohol addiction and possess a desire to stop drinking are encouraged to take that first step to attend an AA meeting, and bond with other individuals in recovery who can empathize, motivate and inspire them to stay sober.

-Here’s what you need to know about Alcoholics Anonymous, and the benefits of attending AA meetings as part of your recovery from alcohol addiction.
+Here’s what you need to know about Alcoholics Anonymous and the benefits of attending AA meetings as part of your recovery from alcohol addiction.

 What Happens at Alcoholics Anonymous Meetings?

 Most Alcoholics Anonymous meetings begin with a reading of the AA Preamble, followed by the Serenity Prayer.
 AA members may read sections of the Big Book — the Alcoholics Anonymous text that outlines the 12 traditions and other information about how to recover from alcoholism.

 A closed AA meeting is only open to AA members who have a drinking problem or who think they might have a drinking problem, and want to stop drinking.
 Common signs of alcohol addiction include drinking daily to relieve stress, and drinking higher amounts of alcohol to experience its effects.

-Many times, group discussions revolve around one of the 12 steps, and conclude with the Lord’s Prayer.
+Many times, group discussions revolve around one of the 12 steps, and often conclude with the Lord’s Prayer, or a more secular version depending on the meeting.
 AA members may also have the opportunity to share personal tips with one for avoiding relapse and staying sober.

 What is the Alcoholics Anonymous Philosophy?

 The overall Alcoholics Anonymous philosophy is embodied in its 12 steps, which are designed to help people recover from alcohol addiction both spiritually and emotionally.
-The 12 steps encourage AA members to recognize that they cannot control their addiction, and that they require help from a higher power, such as God.
+The 12 steps encourage AA members to recognize that they cannot control their addiction and that they require help from a higher power, such as God.
 The 12 steps also ask that AA members examine their past behavior, make amends with themselves and those they have wronged, and learn how to navigate the world without giving in to urges to drink.